 Children in foster care are often exposed to a multitude of challenges throughout their childhood including homelessness, domestic violence, abuse, neglect, chronic poverty, and other adverse childhood experiences.
-Children are traumatized when separated from their families, which may negatively impact their academic, social and emotional development.
+Children are traumatized when separated from their families, which may negatively impact their academic, social, and emotional development.

-Districts should collaborate with custodial and other relevant agencies to ensure that all school staff members: are: sensitive to the complex needs of children in foster care, informed about the impact of trauma on children's abilities to learn; and equipped to provide the interventions and strategies necessary to help them succeed in school.
+Districts can collaborate with custodial and other relevant agencies to ensure that all school staff members: are sensitive to the complex needs of children in foster care, informed about the impact of trauma on children's abilities to learn; and equipped to provide the interventions and strategies necessary to help them succeed in school.
+Given that children in foster care are highly mobile and may be placed in living arrangements outside of their home counties, districts and custodial agencies are also encouraged to work with partners across state and district lines.